zimbatm/publicsuffix.js/README.txt

 publicsuffix-js
 ===============

+WARNING: the current algorithm is broken but I don't have time to fix it up yet.
+  Instead of lots of regexpes, domains should be split on the doc ('.') character and looked-up in a hash tree.
+If you have time to fix this, please let me know :-p

 Implements the algorithm to distinguish separate domains (for example browsers need to know that for their cookies and authorization models).
 Unfortunately there is no better algorithm than looking-up a published list.